PROGRAM MANAGER / PRESIDENT

 Steve began participating in the MUWG in 2011 and has been in various roles, including presenter, attendee, and member of the management committee.

-I have worked in power generation for the past 30 years in numerous positions from Operations, Maintenance and Corporate.
-I am currently the Maximo Business Owner with Vistra Energy, involved in Maximo implementations and support since 2006.
-Under ownership initially by Sithe Energies, then Exelon, then Dynegy, and finally Vistra Energy, I have been actively involved in conversion/integration to Maximo of over 50 acquired facilities over that same period of time and have been managing various Computerized Maintenance Management Systems experience dates back to 1989 with J.B.
+I have worked in power generation for more than 30 years in positions within Operations, Maintenance and Corporate.
+I am currently the Maximo Business Owner with Vistra, involved in Maximo implementations and support since 2006.
+Under ownership initially by Sithe Energies, then Exelon, then Dynegy, and finally Vistra, I have been actively involved in the conversion to, integration with, or initial deployment of Maximo for over 50 facilities to date.
+My Computerized Maintenance Management Systems experience dates back to 1989 with J.B.
 Systems and the evolution of the Mainsaver product.

 Originally trained as a Nuclear Reactor Operator with the US Navy, most of my power experience is with combined cycle, natural gas facilities and now have Maximo deployed in battery, coal, gas, nuclear and solar generation as well as mining facilities.

 My MUWG participation began in 2006 and has been in the various roles of a presenter, attendee, and member of the management committee.